elh33/Binding-Entity-Beans/README.md

-# JPA Bidirectional Relationship Project
+# OneToOne Relationship Example with JPA

 ## Overview
 This project demonstrates the implementation of bidirectional relationships in JPA using a Student-Address model.
 It showcases how to create a relationship where both database tables have foreign keys referencing each other.